Art and Craft

 Projects:

-Left: My prototype with a "swan neck", a fingerboard baroque neck, and fan-shaped baring.
+Left: My prototype with a "swan neck", a fretboard baroque neck, and fan-shaped baring.

 Right: A replica, as exact as possible, of the original bent-neck lute by Jacob Langenwalder in 1627 / rebuilt to 11 courses by Matthias Greimbl in Kremsmünster in 1678.